coopers-peele/club-demo/README.md

 Club Demo app
 =============

-This is a demonstration app desgined to illustrate some of our tutorials.
+This is a demonstration app designed to illustrate some of our tutorials.
 The following tutorials use this demo app:

 * [Symfony — Dynamic forms and data transformers (part 1)](http://www.coopers-peele.com/blog/2015/03/symfony-dynamic-forms-and-data-transformers-1/)
 *  [Creating admin index pages with datatables](http://www.coopers-peele.com/blog/2015/05/admin-index-pages-with-datatables/)

+<div class="alert alert-danger">This app is for demonstration purposes only and should not be used in any kindof production setting.</div>

 Requirements
 ------------